Scyies/devchallenges-Button-Component/README.md

 ## Overview

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

 Here's my solution for the challenge!

 - You can find my demo [here](https://devchallenges-button-one.vercel.app/)
-- What was your experience?
 - It was a really interesting challenge, I decided to not use too many libraries that I often use such as tailwind to challenge further, and I really had a good time learning how to use [Storybook](https://storybook.js.org/)
 - So as I pray, unlimited bug works